rbowen/modrewrite_and_friends/00_introduction.rst

 Thanks to ``fajita``, and the other regulars on #httpd (on the ``irc.freenode.net`` network). ``fajita`` is my research assistant, and knows more than everyone else on the channel put together.
 And the folks on #ahd who keep me sane.
 Or insane.
 Depending on how you measure.
 A warm hog to each of you.

+And of course, none of this would be possible without mod_rewrite itself, so a big thank you to Ralf Engelschall for creating it, and all the many people who have worked on the code and documentation since then.